Aarthi Veerupillai | Giving Back

 The Birth of Olimalar

-In Kerala, she met George, whose kindness and ability to connect with people deeply impressed her.
-Together, they worked in education and youth development.
+In Kerala, she reconnected with George.
+Together, they had worked in education and youth development.
 Aarthi began imagining a different model, one that focused on consistency, emotional well-being, and sustainable community engagement.
-Before launching her own initiative, she spent time learning.
-She joined a startup accelerator programme, studied how organisations are built, and trained for two years as a mental health educator.

 Then came another unexpected obstacle.
 On February 18, 2020, she officially resigned from her job to pursue her vision.
 Just weeks later, the world shut down because of COVID-19.
 Unable to return immediately to India, Aarthi adapted her plans.

 She launched an online platform called "LifSkool" during lockdown.
-The name was intentionally misspelt because she wanted young people to know that making mistakes was perfectly okay.
-Through online videos and virtual sessions, she introduced topics like writing gratitude letters, meditation exercises, games that helped family members bond with each other, emotional awareness, and simple breathing exercises.
+The name was intentionally misspelt, as she wanted young people to know that making mistakes was perfectly okay.
+Through online videos and virtual sessions, she introduced topics like writing gratitude letters, meditation exercises, games that helped family members bond with one another, emotional awareness, and simple breathing exercises.

 Encouraged by the response, Aarthi developed a structured life-skills curriculum designed to support children over a ten-week learning journey.
 George helped adapt the material to fit Kerala's cultural context.
-As restrictions eased, the programme gradually moved offline.
 Determined to strengthen her credentials and address critics who questioned her expertise, Aarthi completed the highly respected Teach First teacher training programme in the UK.

 Despite reaching over 3,000 people through more than 100 sessions, Aarthi remains grounded.
 Her vision is not about rapid expansion or impressive numbers.
 It is about meaningful impact, sustainable growth, and helping children develop the life skills needed to navigate life.

 In many ways, Olimalar reflects Aarthi's own journey.
-A child displaced by conflict.
+A child searching for belonging.
 A teenager shaped by grief.
 A scientist who became a communicator.
 A volunteer who found a home in Kerala.
 And a woman who transformed personal loss into a mission that now helps others find confidence, connection, and hope.
 And for Aarthi, the journey has only begun.

 Welcome back!
 You've successfully signed in.